-Given the complexity and detail associated with this aspect of the Flood and Water Management Act 2010, a Shropshire and Staffordshire Sustainable Drainage Handbook will be produced, providing the detailed requirements for applicants on the design and adoption process.
-Prior to completion, the scope of the SuDS Handbook forms Appendix A to this document.
+Upon confirmation of the national approach to delivering Sustainable Drainage Systems (SuDS) this policy will be reviewed.
+Given the complexity and detail associated with this aspect of sustainable development a Shropshire and Staffordshire Sustainable Drainage Handbook will be produced.
+This will provide detailed requirements for the design and maintenance of Sustainable Drainage Systems (SuDS).
+Prior to its completion, the scope of the SuDS Handbook forms Appendix A to this document.
 Once completed, the SuDS Handbook will replace the scope as Appendix A.